+In Uu interface, NR CGI is broadcasted as CellIdentity in SIB1 [3].

+Therefore, during the cell selection phase after RLF, the IAB node knows whether this cell is an IAB capable cell, and whether this cell belongs to the same donor CU, then it decides whether to select it for recovery.

 Summary: Four companies believe that the issues can be resolved via implementation.
 Two companies prefer to have some form of indicator that helps the IAB-node identify if the IAB-donor is the same.
 One of these two companies seems to be rather flexible.

 Even though the normative solution proposed is rather simple, there simply isn’t enough support.
 I believe, however, that it is worth adding to the stage-2 text that it is up to implementation how the IAB-node discovers if the donor CU is same or not.
 I have included this in the TP below.